teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc7_delete_digital_service.md

 ---
 title: "2.7.
-Delete digital service"
+Delete digital service version"
-description: "This use case describes how to delete a digital service"
+description: "This use case describes how to delete a digital service version"
 weight: 70
 mermaid: true
 ---